 You can buy seeds in a variety of packet sizes from Eden Brothers.

 Tender, crisp, and delicious, award-winning ‘Buttercrunch’ has rich green leaves that are often tinged with red, which form a rosette shape around a loose head.

 Bolt- and heat-resistant, this easy to grow variety prefers full sun but will tolerate partial shade, particularly in warmer climates.

-Maturing in 65 days, with 6- to 8-inch heads, you can harvest outer leaves early as a cut-and-come-again crop, should you wish to.
+Maturing in 65 days, with six- to eight-inch heads, you can harvest outer leaves early as a cut-and-come-again crop, should you wish to.

 An All-America Selections Winner in the edible vegetable category in 1963, ‘Buttercrunch’ was first introduced by Cornell University.

 This hybrid cultivar is notable for being resistant to aphids, lettuce mosaic virus, and water mold.
 Soft, overlapping, crumpled leaves form a dense, rounded shape.

 Maturing in 65 to 75 days, you can harvest eight- to 10-inch heads with a sweet flavor and crisp, yet delicate texture.
 Alternatively, start harvesting outer leaves after 40 to 50 days.